-MCSAP funds are also used for the Division's education and outreach program primarily for the Truck Smart program and teaching CMV safety to the State's Driver Education classes.
+MCSAP funds are also used for the Division's education and outreach program primarily for the Truck Smart program and teaching CMV safety to the students enrolled in State's Driver Education classes throughout the year.
+Qualified Division personnel will also go to a carrier's place of business to teach them various aspects of the regulations to help them be compliant and safe.